graceee96/code-quiz/README.md

 # CODE QUIZ CHALLENGE

 ## Description
-The purpose of this application is to test users on their knowledge of coding, specifically HTML, CSS, and JavaScript.
+The purpose of this application is to test coding bootcamps on their knowledge of coding, specifically HTML, CSS, and JavaScript.
+They can then see the list of high scores in the end to compare their progress with that of their peers.

 ## Installation
 N/A